NCAR/ADF/README.md

-# CAM diagnostics
+# ADF diagnostics

-This repository contains the CAM diagnostics python package, which includes numerous different averaging, re-gridding, and plotting scripts, most of which are provided by users of CAM itself.
+This repository contains the Atmosphere Diagnostics Framework (ADF) diagnostics python package, which includes numerous different averaging, re-gridding, and plotting scripts, most of which are provided by users of CAM itself.

-Specifically, this package is designed to generate standard climatological comparisons between either two different CAM simulations, or between a CAM simulation and observational and reanalysis datasets.
+Specifically, this package is currently designed to generate standard climatological comparisons between either two different CAM simulations, or between a CAM simulation and observational and reanalysis datasets.
 Ideally this will allow for a quick evaluation of a CAM simulation, without requiring the user to generate numerous different figures on their own.